3732

 Why Is SNMP "Simple?"

 Aside from the small number of commands SNMP uses, it is considered simple because of its reliance on an unsupervised or connection-less communication link.
-This simplicity has led directly to its widespread use, especially in internet applications.
+The simplicity of SNMP communication has led directly to its widespread use, especially in internet applications.
 SNMP is considered "robust" because of the independence of the managers and agents.
 Because they are typically separate devices, if an agent fails, the manager will continue to function, and vice versa.

 Understanding the Packet Types and Structure of SNMP